Online Submissions

 Manuscripts submitted to CAUCHY: Jurnal Matematika Murni dan Aplikasi must demonstrate significant contributions to pure or applied mathematics.
 Submissions must be original, methodologically rigorous, and clearly written with sufficient detail to ensure reproducibility.
 Claims and conclusions must be supported by proper evidence and logical reasoning.

 All manuscripts must be written in English and formatted using the official CAUCHY LaTeX template, available on the journal’s website.
-Submissions should be between 10 and 16 pages (inclusive of text, figures, tables, and references).
-Authors must explicitly describe the novelty and scientific contribution of their research, stated clearly and exclusively in the Introduction.
+Submissions should be between 10 and 16 pages in length, including all main text, figures, tables, and references.
+For literature review articles, the maximum length is 25 pages, with a minimum of 25 peer-reviewed references.
+Appendices may extend beyond the page limit if necessary.

 Note: For the initial submission, authors may upload a file in .pdf, .doc, .docx, or .zip (LaTeX source).
 Upon acceptance, the final manuscript must be submitted in LaTeX format as a compressed .zip file.